 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that permits self-employed individuals to contribute a percentage of their net earnings.
-Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) would not be able to contribute beyond the 25% you (the employer) have designated.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-A SEP IRA is a good option for businesses that experience fluctuating revenue streams.
-Compared to other retirement options, SEP IRAs are free of costly startup or administrative fees.
+Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that enables entrepreneurs to set aside a portion of their self-employment income.
+Contributions must come from an employer, so, as a independent business owner, you (the employee) cannot make additional contributions more than the 25% you (the employer) already contributed.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+SEP IRAs works well for companies with periods of inconsistent earnings.
+Compared to other retirement options, SEP IRAs lack the high fees associated with starting or maintaining other plans.

 - 25% of compensation, or